Robert McNamara as Secretary of Defense: Second 1964 fact-finding mission

+U.S. aid implications

 Although South Vietnam by 1964 was receiving a sum of American economic and military aid that ran to $2 million per day, the South Vietnamese state was falling apart.
 Corruption reached such a point that most South Vietnamese civil servants and soldiers were not being paid while the projects for "rural pacification" that the United States had paid for had collapsed as the money had instead been stolen.
 The advice that McNamara and other American officials gave to the South Vietnamese to make reforms to crack down on corruption and make the government more effective was always ignored as by this point the South Vietnamese government knew very well that the Americans, having repeatedly promised in public that they would never permit the "loss" of South Vietnam, were now prisoners of their own rhetoric.
 The threats to withhold aid were bluffs, which the South Vietnamese exposed by simply ignoring the American advice, leading to a situation whereby Stanley Karnow, the Vietnam correspondent for Time noted:"...America lacked leverage...For the South Vietnamese knew that the United States could not abandon them without damaging its own prestige.
 So despite their reliance on American aid, now more than a half-billion dollars a year, they could safely defy American dictates.
 In short, their weakness was their strength".
 One South Vietnamese minister told Karnow at the time: "Our big advantage over the Americans is that they want to win the war more than we do".